ESL Level: Upper-intermediate (B2/C1) (Advanced here)

-The Social Dilemma is a video documentary that argues that social media companies are causing significant damage to society.
+The Social Dilemma is a video documentary that argues that social media companies are harming society.
 The video is mostly presented by insiders in the tech industry (Twitter, Facebook, YouTube, etc.) who confess to the harmful nature of the technology they helped design.

 “If you’re not paying for the product, then you’re the product.”

 The film clarifies that social media are not free platforms without a product.
 By using the system, the user and his attention become the product that advertisers aim to control.
-Although we fear these companies sell our data, social media companies hoard it in order to monetize us.
-The data collected is not only demographic–every click is measured by algorithms to better understand our behaviour.
-The end goal is manipulation, which is described as a “gradual, slight, imperceptible change in [our] own behaviour and perception.”
+Although we fear these companies sell our data, social media companies carefully guard it for themselves in order to monetize us.
+The data collected is not only demographic—every click is measured by algorithms to better understand our behaviour.
+The end goal is a gradual change in our behaviour and way that we view the world.
 According to Harvard professor Shoshana Zuboff, this has made tech companies “the richest companies in the history of humanity.”

 The Mental Health Dilemma

-Justin Rosenstein, creator of the Facebook Like button, believed his feature would spread positivity.
+Justin Rosenstein created the Facebook Like button, which he believed would spread positivity.
 Such features provide us with social approval, which we tend to confuse with acceptance and truth.
 Sadly, the result is only a temporary joy that leaves us empty and depressed without it.

 A study of 100,000 teenage girls in the U.S. found that hospital admissions for self-harm have increased by 62% in older teens and 189% in pre-teens (nearly triple).
 The same patterns exist for teen suicide.
 Social media became available on smartphones in 2009, and these changes began around 2010/2011.